 The champagne bucket trophy was donated by two-time California State Amateur champion Ernie Pieper.

-Qualifying for the 2019 Mid-Amateur Championship takes place May 2-10 at the following courses:
+QUALIFYING for the 2020 Mid-Amateur Championship takes place May 13-16 at the following courses:

-Format: 18 holes qualifying.
-96 players (including exempts) will advance to the championship.
+FORMAT: 18 holes qualifying.
+84 players (including exempts) will advance to the championship.
 The championship proper will be 36 holes stroke play (18 holes per day).

 Check out NCGA GO for the best hotel rates in the area!

 Never played in an NCGA event before?
 Visit the Tournament Registration page for instructions on how to register.

 It’s becoming a year to remember for Jason Anthony.
 The 36-year-old Olympic Club member, who was NCGA Player of the Year in 2017, continued his torrid pace this season by picking up yet another victory Sunday at the annual NCGA Mid-Amateur Championship.
 Coming off a victory at the recent Billy Bell Cup, Anthony has now finished either first or second in the six events he’s played in.
 Read Full 2019 Recap | View 2019 Photo Gallery

 After watching good friend Shintaro Ban advance through last week’s U.S. Open Sectional qualifier at Lake Merced Golf Club and the Olympic Club, San Francisco resident Matt Cohn said he felt inspired.
 This time, it was his turn to come through in the clutch.
 Cohn fired a day-low final round 4-under 67 and later made par on the second hole of a sudden-death playoff at par-71 Poppy Hills Golf Course to defeat veteran Jeff Wilson and defending champion Bobby Bucey and win the 27th annual NCGA Mid-Amateur Championship.
 Read Full 2018 Recap | View 2018 Photo Gallery